SCiO-systems/CIP/README.md

 ### Country and Region specifier encoding

 The following table summarises the encoding used for the country specifiers throughout the dataset(the `area_code` parameter in the respective filenames).
-Detailed specifier codes, including codes uses for each country first administration level (regions) can be found at the Region codes file in the SIPS repository.
+Detailed specifier codes, including codes uses for each country first administration level (regions) can be found at the Region Codes [file](./Region Codes.md) in the SIPS repository.

 #### Country codes